 The solution-focused sales coaching model focuses on exploring solutions with the sales rep rather than discussing the intricacies of the problems encountered.
 The overall idea is that these techniques help the employee visualize the end destination so they can construct a guide for the journey to that point.

 This goal is achieved by coaches heavily using “present tense” language that frames the goal in a way that it has already been completed.

 Conversely, coaches use “past-tense” language when focusing on the problem as it helps to frame the employee’s perspective as the issue has already been solved.

 As a result, the solution-focused coaching model relies on three essential components:

 - Powerful questioning: Helps staff to look “backwards” as if they had already obtained the goal

-- Scaling: Analysing where the employee is now and differentiating it with where they want to be.
+- Scaling: Analysing where the employee is now and differentiating it from where they want to be.

 - Imagination: coaches encourage sales reps to envision what would be different if they achieved the goal.

 2. GROW Coaching Model